intLyc/MTO-Platform/README.md

 2. Problem selection
     - Select a problem and display it in the Problem Tree
     - Open the Problem Node to display the problem parameter settings. *double click to modify it*
-3. 1-dimensional image of the problem
+3. The figure of the problem
-    - Select Tasks Figure (1D) in the upper right corner of the Axes area on the Test Module right.
+    - Select Tasks Figure in the upper right corner of the Axes area on the Test Module right.
     - For each selected problem, draw the image of all the tasks of the problem independent variable in 1D. *To facilitate the observation of inter-task characteristics, the adaptation value of each task is normalized to show*
 4. Convergence graph
     - Select Convergence in the upper right corner of the Axes area on the right